joelparkerhenderson/wordbooks/pages/board-of-directors/index.md

 # Board of directors (BOD)

 The board of directors (BOD) is a group of individuals who oversee the management and direction of a company or organization.
-They are elected or appointed by the shareholders or members of the organization and are responsible for ensuring that the company is being run in a way that maximizes shareholder value while minimizing risk.
+They are responsible for ensuring that the company is being run in a way that maximizes value and minimizes risk.
+They are elected or appointed by the shareholders or members of the organization.

 The BOD has a number of key responsibilities, including: